ESA's spacecraft managers: the 'Right Stuff'

 The successful launch and operation of any ESA mission requires a multi-disciplinary team working across the agency and supported by industry and academia.
 However, it is the Spacecraft Operations Manager, the ubiquitous 'SOM', who is immediately responsible for day-to-day flight activities and for solving the myriad problems that inevitably arise when complex satellites voyage into space.

 Some two dozen men and women are presently working as SOMs or mission directors on current and future missions, comprising some of the most talented and qualified engineers in Europe.
-A SOM is assigned to each ESA mission, and his/her first task is to build up the Flight Control Team, a group of spacecraft engineers assigned to each of the mission's specialist areas, including attitude and orbit control, power and thermal and on-board computer systems.
+A SOM is assigned to each ESA mission, and his/her first task is to build up the Flight Control Team, a team of spacecraft engineers assigned to each of the mission's specialist areas, including attitude and orbit control, power and thermal and on-board computer systems.

 SOMs are team leaders

-In 2006, Alan Smith retired from ESA as a senior flight director after 30 years at ESOC and 41 years total in the space business.
+In 2006, Alan Smith retired from ESA as a senior flight director after 30 years at ESOC and 41 years in the space business.
 In an interview that year, he described what it takes to be a great SOM: "You've got to have good people skills, and be able to lead a team.
 You've got to motivate your team of perhaps six or eight engineers and that can be a challenge when a mission gets routine.
 And all missions experience problems that you just don't hear about – but they get solved."

 Smith added, "Someone has to take responsibility and make a decision, and that's the SOM."